FrankDocu/Lichess-Development-Onboarding/Get-your-stream-featured-on-lichess.org.md

 ### Set up with twitch.tv

-Add "lichess.org" to your stream title.
+Add "lichess.org" to your broadcast title.
+To edit your title, go to your channel page and click the "Edit" button underneath the title.

 Something along the line of "Episode 3: rocking the blitz tourney on lichess.org" would do.

+Please remove "lichess.org" from the title when you're not streaming games from the website.

 ### Set up with Ustream

 Add "lichess.org" to your channel title (not description).

 Renaming an existing channel will not work.
-You would have to create a new channel for streaming only games played on lichess.
+You _have_ to create a new channel for streaming only games played on lichess.
+You can create a new channel [http://www.ustream.tv/manage-show](here).

-Something like "MyName on lichess.org" would do.
+Something like "MyName on lichess.org" will do.

 ### Is that it?